Will Fries

-William Connor Fries (born April 4, 1998) is an American football offensive guard for the Indianapolis Colts of the National Football League (NFL).
-He played college football at Penn State and was drafted by the Colts in the seventh round, 248th overall, in the 2021 NFL Draft.
+William Connor Fries (born April 4, 1998) is an American professional football guard for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Penn State Nittany Lions and was selected by the Indianapolis Colts in the seventh round of the 2021 NFL draft.

+Early life

 Raised in Cranford, New Jersey, Fries played prep football at Cranford High School.

-Son to Harold & Maureen Fries.
-Will Fries is currently dating Loyola Womens Basketball star Isabella Therien.
+Fries is currently dating women's basketball player Isabella Therien, retired hockey players daughter Chris Therien.
+His younger brother, Matt Fries plays college football for Monmouth University.

 Professional career

+Indianapolis Colts

-Fries was selected by the Indianapolis Colts in the seventh round, 248th overall, of the 2021 NFL Draft.
+Fries was selected by the Indianapolis Colts in the seventh round, 248th overall, of the 2021 NFL draft.
 On May 6, 2021, Fries officially signed with the Colts.

+After beginning the 2022 season as a backup, Fries was named the starting right guard in Week 10, and started the remainder of the season.
+In 2023, Fries was named the Week 1 starting right guard, and started the entire season.

+Fries returned as the starting right guard in 2024, but suffered a fractured right tibia in Week 5 and was placed on injured reserve on October 7, 2024.

+Minnesota Vikings

+On March 12, 2025, Fries signed a five-year, $88 million contract with the Minnesota Vikings.
+The signing was finalised shortly after the Vikings signed Fries' Colts offensive line teammate Ryan Kelly.